nayeem-kamal/IT490proj/README.md

 Running the script will:
 - install req python libs
 - place tool path in bashrc
-- make proper directorier for tool in (~/.config/packtool/)
+- make proper directory structure for tool in (~/.config/packtool/)
 - constructs the packtool config file

 Now close current terminal and reopen a fresh terminal.